Preparing your healthcare experience...

 Where availability allows, we are happy to arrange urgent consultations.

-However, we are not an emergency service.
+However, we are not an urgent or emergency service.
 For urgent or emergency concerns please contact:

 Yes.
 Continuity is a core part of how we work, particularly for members.